Chicken Potato Soup

 How To Make Chicken and Potato Soup

-- Add chicken broth and boil; reduce to medium-low, stir in half-and-half and mustard, and simmer for 15 minutes.
+3. Add half-and-half and mustard, simmer for 15 minutes.

 STORAGE